Po3Tato/Go-Live/README.md

 # Go-Live
-Wrote a litte python script for my church to open the neccessary applications for streaming when i am not avaialble to start the .
+An application written in Python to open needed applications for Livestreams.
+Application was written to use at a church for quick Livestream startup.
-It isn't the best or the most practical.
+Anyone can use it for other things.
-Any critism or changes is welcomed
+Any critism or changes are welcomed